ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 **Configuration**

-Open the URL: `http://\{dashboard_server_ip}:3000/datasources` in the browser and enter the name of the data source, InfluxDB URL and database name.
-Select InfluxDB as Data Source type.
+- Open the URL: `http://\{dashboard_server_ip}:3000/datasources` in the browser, where {dashboard_server_ip} is the address of your grafana server.

+- Enter the name of the data source, InfluxDB URL and database name.

-where {dashboard_server_ip} is the address of your grafana server.
+- Select InfluxDB as Data Source type.

 ![influxdb_datasource](images/influxdb_datasource.png)

-Click Save & Test.
+- Click `Save & Test`.

 ###New Relic APM